-- 1. PURPOSE.
-This circular provides contracting guidance for recipients of Federal assistance awarded by the Federal Transit Administration (FTA) when using that Federal assistance to finance its procurements (third party contracts).
-This revision incorporates the new procurement provisions of the Moving Ahead for Progress in the 21st Century Act (MAP 21), Pub.
-L., 112-141, July 2012, and includes the most current available guidance for the Federal public transportation program as of the date of publication. - CANCELLATION.
-This circular cancels FTA Circular 4220.1E, "Third Party Contracting Requirements," dated 06-19-03. - 3.
-AUTHORITY.
-Federal Transit Laws, Title 49, United States Code, Chapter 53. - 4.
+- Federal Transit Laws, codified at 49 U.S.C.
+Chapter 53. - b.
+49 CFR 1.91 - c.
+2 CFR Part 200 - d.
+2 CFR Part 1201.1 - e.
+42 U.S.C.
+4601 et seq.; 49 CFR Part 24 - 4.
 WAIVER.
-FTA reserves the right to waive any provision of this circular to the extent permitted by Federal law or regulation. - 5.
+FTA reserves the right to waive any provisions of this circular to the extent permitted by Federal law or regulation. - 5.
 FEDERAL REGISTER NOTICE.
-In conjunction with publication of this circular, a Federal Register notice was published on September 30, 2008 (73 FR 56896), addressing comments received during the development of the circular. - 6.
+In association with the publication of this circular, a Federal Register notice will be published. - 6.
 AMENDMENTS TO THE CIRCULAR.
-FTA reserves the right to update this circular due to changes in other revised or new guidance and regulations that undergo notice and comment, without further notice and comment on this circular.
-FTA will post updates on our Web site: http://www.fta.dot.gov/.
-The Web site allows the public to register for notification when FTA issues Federal Register notices or new guidance; visit the Web site and click on "Sign-up for e-mail updates." - 7.
+FTA reserves the right to update this circular to reflect changes in other revised or new guidance and regulations that undergo notice and comment, without further notice and comment on this circular.
+FTA will post updates on the FTA website.
+The website allows the public to register for notification when FTA issues Federal Register notices or new guidance.
+Please visit the website and click on "Subscribe to Email Updates" for more information. - 7.
 ACCESSIBLE FORMATS.
 This document is available in accessible formats upon request.
-To obtain paper copies of this circular as well as information regarding these accessible formats; telephone FTA's Administrative Services Help Desk, 202-366-4865.
-Individuals with hearing impairments may contact the Federal Relay Service, 1-800-877-8339 for assistance with the call.
+To obtain paper copies of this circular as well as information regarding these accessible formats, call FTA's Administrative Services Help Desk at 202-366-4865.
+Individuals with hearing impairments may contact the Federal Relay Service at 1-800-877-8339 for assistance with the call.